systemjs/systemjs/README.md

 #### 3. system-node.cjs loader

-The [system-node.cjs](/dist/system-node.cjs) loader is a version of SystemJS build designed to run in Node.js, typically for workflows where Sysem modules need to be executed on the server like SSR.
+The [system-node.cjs](/dist/system-node.cjs) loader is a version of SystemJS build designed to run in Node.js, typically for workflows where System modules need to be executed on the server like SSR.
 It has the following features:

 * Loading System modules from disk (via `file://` urls).
 * Loading System modules from network (via `http://` urls), with included caching that respects the Content-Type header.